PETER BURGHAM - Profile

 Pause and Rewind, which are books of photo-poems focused on different locations.
 The first of these celebrated my local village of Haxby, York.
 There are now 5 published in the series, with

 'in Liverpool' launched in December 2021.
-There are several more in the pipeline.
+There are several more in the pipeline, and I'm continuing my research for them.

 In 2021, I also revamped my original collection and re-launched it as Bird's Eye View, which led to an unexpected and most welcome recommendation by New Writing North.
 In October 2021, I published my latest collection of lyrical narrative poems, Touchpoints.
 For the latter, I'd like to acknowledge my gratitude to York Writers' Group for their ever-helpful analysis and support.